Meet Our Board Members

 Aria coaches the Arrupe Jesuit High School Mock Trial team, and previously coached East High School’s We the People Constitutional Law team as well as multiple moot court teams.
 Aria is a Denver native and a graduate of East High School.

-Dermot Lynch is a former law clerk to Judge Arguello and an attorney in the Migrant Farmworker Division of Colorado Legal Services.
+Dermot Lynch is an attorney at Zuckerman Spaeder, LLP, in Washington, D.C.
+He previously served as a Skadden Fellow at Towards Justice, a Denver-based impact litigation firm that represents low-wage workers.
+He also clerked for Judge Arguello and at the U.S. Court of Appeals for the Tenth Circuit.
 He was born in Dublin, Ireland, and immigrated with his family to the United States when he was three.
 Dermot has called Denver his home for most of his life.
 Between college at Loyola University and law school at Yale, Dermot spent three years living in the town of Tacna, in Southern Peru, where he taught high school English and helped run an after-school program.

-Dermot became involved in the organization of LAW SCHOOL…Sí Se Puede and is a Board member.
-At Loyola, he stumbled upon an Irish history professor who ended up supervising his thesis about an Irish patriot friendly with Dermot's great uncle.
+Dermot is a founding board member of LAW SCHOOL…Yes We Can.
+His personal history animates his work for this important cause.
+At Loyola, Dermot stumbled upon an Irish history professor who ended up supervising his thesis about an Irish patriot friendly with Dermot's great uncle.
 He was motivated by another happenstance encounter with a mentor to work in Peru for three years after his undergraduate studies.
-Those two relationships--and the experiences they facilitated--marked Dermot, allowed him to more fully develop his intellectual passions, and, even though he did not know it at the time, made him a much stronger candidate for law school.
+Those two relationships—and the experiences they facilitated—marked Dermot, allowed him to more fully develop his intellectual passions, and, even though he did not know it at the time, made him a much stronger candidate for law school.
 At the same time, Dermot knows that potential future lawyers from groups underrepresented in the law have less of a shot of encountering the mentors and experiences that can accord them the same advantages Dermot had as an undergraduate and law school applicant.
-His work with LAW SCHOOL…Sí Se Puede is aimed at helping to counteract this deficit.
+His work with LAW SCHOOL…Yes We Can is aimed at helping to counteract this deficit.

 Public Relations & Community Outreach Director